Haiyan-Hao/haiyan_hao/_pages/about.md

 Hello!
 --------
-My name is Haiyan Hao (郝海燕), and I am an Assistant Professor affiliated with both the Division of Computational Social Science and the Division of Development and Governance at the School of Humanities and Social Science, The Chinese University of Hong Kong, Shenzhen (CUHK-Shenzhen).
+My name is Haiyan Hao (郝海燕), and I am an Assistant Professor in the Division of Computational Social Science (CSS) at the School of Humanities and Social Science, The Chinese University of Hong Kong, Shenzhen (CUHK-Shenzhen).
+Before joining CUHK-Shenzhen, I earned my Ph.D. in Urban and Regional Planning from the University of Florida.
 You can learn more about my academic background and activities on my [official website](https://myweb.cuhk.edu.cn/haohaiyan).
-Before joining CUHK-Shenzhen, I earned my Ph.D. in Urban and Regional Planning from the University of Florida.

 My research focuses on leveraging advanced analytics and computational approaches to empower human communities in addressing a wide range of social and environmental challenges—such as technological disruptions and extreme events—with the goal of contributing to smart and resilient urban development.
 My past work has incorporated a variety of techniques, including:
 - Geo-simulation (e.g., cellular automata, agent-based modeling)